PunchThrough/bean-docs/src/features/temperature.md

 ## Related projects

-* [Temperature-controlled fan](http://www.instructables.com/id/Automatic-desktop-fan/): This fan turns on to cool people down when the Bean detects the room is getting too hot.
+* [Temperature-controlled fan](http://www.instructables.com/id/Automatic-desktop-fan/): This fan turns on to cool people down when Bean detects the room is getting too hot.